a-hansen/aon/README.md

 Format
 ------

-Aon uses a 1 byte indicator and two optional fields (length and data) for all types:
+Aon uses a 1 byte prefix and two optional fields (length and data) for all types:

 ```
-<Indicator> [Length] [Data]
+<Prefix> [Length] [Data]
 ```

-* Indicator - A single byte ASCII character or bitmask.
+* Prefix - A single byte ASCII character or bitmask.
 There are three bitmasks used for compaction; a small negative int (-32 to -1), a small positive int (0 - 31) and a small string (&lt;= 31 chars).
 * Length - An optional positive int specifying the length of the data.
-* Data - Bytes representing data such as 32 bit integers or UTF8
+* Data - Optional bytes representing data such as 32 bit integers or UTF8 strings.
-strings.

 The subsequent Aon format is represented using a pseudo-BNF syntax.
+There is a [cheat sheet](#type-cheat-sheet) towards the end of this document.

 ```
-<Aon-Graph> ::= <Object> | <List>
+<Document> ::= <Object> | <List>
 <Value> :== <Object> | <List> | <Boolean> | <Double> | <Float> |
          <Null> | <Signed-Int> | <String> | <Unsigned-Int> |
          <Binary> | <Big-Integer> | <Big-Decimal>
 ```

 #### Object
-An ordered collection of key value pairs surrounded by curly braces.
+A collection of key value pairs surrounded by curly braces.
+Objects must preserve the order addition and encoding.
+Object implementations must provide a mechanism to iterate memebers in order.
 ```
 <Object> ::= "{" <Member-Pair>* "}"
 <Member-Pair> ::= <String> <Value>
 ```
 * There can be 0 or more key value pairs.
+* The string key must be unique among all members of the same object.

 #### List
 An array of values surrounded by brackets.